Explainer: Survey Editor

 Respondent label/name : respondent label is used in forms where a "friendly" label is useful for responses – ie a name where the identifier is a number.

-Manager or group identifier : works in tandem with permissions and identifies who is managing each set of responses, when using the forms editor.
+Manager : works in tandem with permissions and identifies who is managing each set of responses, when using the forms editor.

 Password protect survey : require respondents to use an email address and password to access the survey, using the SurveyOptic Respondent Portal module.